 There is no part of a film's marketing that's more important than its trailer.
 An entire film's financial success—and a studio's very future—can be determined by a mere two-and-a-half minute preview released months in advance of a movie's premiere.
 Case in point: More than 13 million people watched Warner Bros.' first Wonder Woman trailer on YouTube within 48 hours of its release—giving the movie the type of buzz that executives can only dream of.
-Even if the movie isn't well received by critics, the good will from a successful trailer can still carry it toward a healthy profit.

 But amid all the hype attached to trailers, there's one big question that we don't really think about: Why are these previews even called trailers when they're shown before films?
 Well that's just the thing, they weren't always played before movies—and the very first trailer on record wasn't even for a film.
 It was actually for a 1913 play called The Pleasure Seekers.

 As pointed out in the above video by FilmmakerIQ, the moviegoing experience was much different in 1913.
 You would pay your admission—usually just a couple of cents—and you could basically sit inside a movie house all day and watch whatever was playing, often a combination of feature-length movies, short films, and cartoons.
 To take advantage of the audience members sitting and waiting for the next movie to play, Broadway producer—and movie theater advertising manager—Nils Granlund came up with the profitable idea of advertising upcoming plays in between screening rotations at Marcus Loew's East Coast theater chain.
 By using rehearsal footage from The Pleasure Seekers, Granlund put together a short promotional film for the play, creating buzz and bolstering publicity for the production.
 He also, unknowingly, revolutionized film marketing.